Star Trek: Enterprise: Home media

-The first season of Enterprise was released on VHS cassette in both the United Kingdom and Ireland, during 2002.
+Paramount Home Entertainment released the first season of Enterprise on VHS cassette in both the United Kingdom and Ireland, during 2002.
 In each of the thirteen volumes, there were two episodes on each tape.
-The first home media release of Enterprise in the United States was of the full first season on DVD, which was released on May 3, 2005.
+The first home media release of Enterprise in the United States was of the full first season on DVD, which was released by Paramount on May 3, 2005.
 The remaining seasons were released over the course of the next months, with season four brought out in November of that year.
-In addition, 2005 saw the release of the complete series as a DVD box-set.Enterprise was the third Star Trek series to be released in high definition on Blu-ray following the earlier releases of Star Trek: The Original Series and Star Trek: The Next Generation, with season one delivered on March 26, 2013.
+In addition, 2005 saw the release of the complete series as a DVD box-set.Enterprise was the third Star Trek series to be released in high definition on Blu-ray by Paramount Home Media Distribution (the show was produced by the original Paramount Television, and therefore was released under the label CBS Home Entertainment) following the earlier releases of Star Trek: The Original Series and Star Trek: The Next Generation, with season one delivered on March 26, 2013.
 The fans of the franchise were asked for feedback on potential covers for the first season release, but as there was no clear winner, a new design was created based on the feedback received.
 The second season was released on August 20, 2013, the third season was on January 7, 2014, and the final season on April 29, 2014.
 The Blu-ray releases featured both the same additional features as the DVD release, in addition to new features exclusive to these releases.
 In January 2017 a new 24 disc Blu-ray set of the whole series was released.
 This set includes the whole series in 1080p with a screen size ratio of 1.78:1 (widescreen) and with the sound in DTS-HD Master Audio 5.1 (5 channels plus subwoofer).
 The set includes all 97 episodes from its original broadcast run and features like a cast reunion.